 - On a small baking sheet with parchment paper put the shredded coconut and place in the oven under broil for 2 minutes or until golden brown.
 Keep an close eye on it since it can burn quickly.

 - Preheat grill or a large pan on medium-high.

 - Season the salmon with salt and pepper on both sides, brush with some extra virgin olive oil.

-- Place the fillets on the grill with the skin side down on the grills.
+- Place the fillets on the grill/pan with the skin side down.
 Cook on medium heat for 5-6 minutes per side depending on the thickness of the salmon fillets.

 - Remove from grill and put spoonfuls of the mango and coconut sauce.
 Sprinkle with toasted coconut.